Sorry, you need to enable JavaScript to visit this website.

 • Adrenal suppression: When TARPEYO is taken for a long period of time (chronic use), adrenal suppression can happen.
 This is a condition in which the adrenal glands do not make enough steroid hormones.
 Symptoms of adrenal suppression include tiredness, weakness, nausea and vomiting, and low blood pressure.
 Tell your healthcare provider if you are under stress or have any symptoms of adrenal suppression during treatment with TARPEYO

 • Risk of immunosuppression: TARPEYO weakens your immune system.
 Taking medicines that weaken your immune system makes you more likely to get infections.
-Avoid contact with people who have contagious diseases, such as chicken pox or measles, during treatment with TARPEYO.
-Tell your healthcare provider right away if you come in contact with anyone who has chicken pox or measles.
+Avoid contact with people who have contagious diseases, such as chickenpox or measles, during treatment with TARPEYO.
+Tell your healthcare provider right away if you come in contact with anyone who has chickenpox or measles.
 Consult with your healthcare provider regarding appropriate vaccination scheduling

 • Tell your healthcare provider if you develop any symptoms of infection during treatment with TARPEYO, including fever, feeling tired, chills, aches, pain, and nausea and vomiting